 Many companies build their marketing and development teams in silos.
 This is a dangerous mistake that means you’re missing out on easy wins during the development phase.

 That’s because web design isn’t just about aesthetics.
-Great web design affects every aspect of your online presence.
+Great web design affects every facet of your online presence.
 Your website is the first thing people see when they want to learn about your brand, and it’s also your key to boosting your search engine presence.

 Good design boosts your SEO ranking, while bad design hurts your ranking.
 But it’s important to remember that this isn’t about “gaming” search engine bots.
 Search engine bots are trying to mimic the human user experience.
 What’s bad for human users is also bad for search engine bots; the two go hand in hand.